-In his new book, The Addiction Spectrum: A Compassionate, Holistic Approach to Recovery (HarperOne), Thomas and his co-author, award-winning health journalist Jennifer Margulis, detail how hard it is to be human, for all of us.
+In his new book, The Addiction Spectrum: A Compassionate, Holistic Approach to Recovery (HarperOne), Thomas and his co-author, award-winning health journalist Jennifer Margulis, detail their holistic solution to addiction, explaining how easy it is to get hooked, and how hard it is to be human, for all of us.

 The book tells the story of how Thomas fought a losing battle with alcohol while at the same time his wife, Maiya, was struggling with addiction to opioids.